Filter by Suburb

 Shop at the best Friday, Saturday & Sunday Gold Coast markets

-The Village Markets, Burleigh (image supplied by Destination Gold Coast)
+Surfers Paradise Beachfront Markets (image supplied by Experience Gold Coast)

-The Village Markets, Burleigh (image supplied by Destination Gold Coast)
+Surfers Paradise Beachfront Markets (image supplied by Experience Gold Coast)

 Ah markets, how we love thee.
 Temporarily transforming all our very favourite sun-soaked haunts into stall-laden shopping meccas so that we can get amongst the good vibes, gather fresh provisions and snap up meticulously crafted unique creations from talented local makers.

 And for our troubles?
-Top it all of by refuelling with a hot coffee, fresh smoothie, or the obligatory extra-large serve of Poffertjes.
+Top it all of by refuelling with a hot coffee, fresh smoothie or the obligatory extra-large serve of Poffertjes.

 There’s something (or many somethings…) for everyone and best of all, you’re supporting local – and isn’t that what it’s all about!